osteel/openapi-httpfoundation-testing/README.md

 See [this article](https://tech.osteel.me/posts/openapi-backed-api-testing-in-php-projects-a-laravel-example "OpenAPI-backed API testing in PHP projects – a Laravel example") for more details, and [this repository](https://github.com/osteel/openapi-httpfoundation-testing-laravel-example) for an example use in a Laravel project.

-⚠️ _This package is still under active development.
-While you can safely use it for your projects, as long as version `1.0` has not been released "minor" version patches can and will contain breaking changes.
+💡 _While you can safely use this package for your projects, as long as version `1.0` has not been released "minor" version patches can contain breaking changes.
 Make sure to check the [release section](../../releases) before you upgrade._

 ## Why?